raoulsson/web_socket_channel/README.md

-## Tweaked version: Adding Connection Timeout
+## Tweaked version: Adding Connection Timeout and "sync" connection establishment through "await"

 Added a timeout to the `WebSocketChannel.connect` method.
 It's being passed down to the `WebSocket.connect` method.